alanking/irods_docs/docs/plugins/pluggable_authentication.md

 1. Set `user_password_storage_mode` to "both" in `server_config.json` in order to support both systems.
 2. Allow users to authenticate with the new scheme as passwords are updated.
 3. Once migration is complete, switch to `"hashed"`.

+#### Removing legacy passwords from `R_USER_PASSWORD`

+The iRODS server package provides a Python script to run on a catalog service provider for assisting with the removal of legacy passwords from the catalog.
+For default packaged installations, the script is located here: `/var/lib/irods/scripts/remove_legacy_passwords.py`.
+The script has 4 main modes of operation, controlled by command line options:

+1. Default: Remove all legacy passwords for a specific user, including the time-limited, generated passwords used by the PAM scheme.
+1. `--forever-passwords-only`: Remove only legacy passwords used with `native` authentication for a specific user.
+This is useful if an organization wants to continue supporting PAM authentication because it continues to use `R_USER_PASSWORD` to store its time-limited, generated passwords.
+1. `--dry-run`: The `delete` SQL command is executed, but not committed.
+This shows the user what will happen when running the script without affecting the database.
+1. `--sql-only`: Displays the SQL which would be executed with the given options.
+This is useful for administrators who want to run the SQL themselves.

+Note that this script only allows for removing legacy passwords for one user at a time.
+This is intentional.
+This password removal is an important deployment decision, so this script should be run with caution.
+Administrators can of course directly `delete` *everything* from `R_USER_PASSWORD` themselves using an SQL client.

 ### Limitations